casanaa/employee-tracker/README.md

 The application allows the user pull up employees by their name, department, or manager depending on what information they need.

-Motivation:
+Issues: too many.
+Im sure that with more time I would be able to get the thing going right, but for now this is it.

-Success: I had success in creating the pretty title and getting the department table to come up.
+Success: I had success in creating a bunch of files and getting the initial menu to come up.